cornflowers.jpeg

 Services

-• Attend weekly*, in-person or online from anywhere in the world via Video call, Chat, Email or Telephone
+• Attend weekly*, in-person or online from anywhere in the world via high quality video call

-• Psychotherapy and Analysis (for legal age adults)
+• Depth Psychotherapy and Analysis (for legal age adults): brief, medium- and long-term work

 *ad hoc attendance is possible for up to 12 sessions only.
-Weekly attendance is recommended and necessary for real change.
+Weekly psychotherapy is recommended and necessary for real change.

 Existential Analysis is fundamentally non-pathologising of people, and views and relates to individuals in human terms rather than via problems or diagnostic labels.